mdanylyuk/tfs4jira/README.md

 * Go to Deployment >> Deployment credentials and set the deployment username and password.
 Remember to save it.
 * Go to Deployment >> Deployment option and choose the "**local Git Repository**" as a Deployment Source.
 * Go to Settings >> Application settings and:
-    * disable PHP,
+    * Disable PHP,
-    * set "Always On" to "On"
+    * Set "Always On" to "On"
     * Save the changes.
 * Go to Settings >> Properties and take note of the "**GIT URL**".
 You will need it in the next step.